Bimodal Analytics: Bridging the Divide

 Given the advantages of a bimodal environment, it’s a reasonable thing to consider.
 The question then becomes, which tool combination is optimal?
 Determining the answer presents an enormous challenge given rapidly changing business requirements and a torrid vendor release schedule that unleashes hundreds of features into the market every year.

 It’s difficult, nay impossible, for most organization/IT departments to stay on top of the latest tools and feature updates.
 But in our job, it’s what we do.
 To help clients navigate the confusing bimodal waters, we offer a comprehensive analytics tool comparison and recommendation service.
-In it, we track over 150 features between Cognos, Tableau and Power BI and continue to keep vigilant tabs on the feature sets and how they rate and compare.
+In it, we track features between Cognos, Tableau and Power BI and continue to keep vigilant tabs on the feature sets and how they rate and compare.
 We are completely tool agnostic—meaning we provide an unvarnished, objective perspective on each.